How to correctly count the number of characters of a string

 }

-The current version of .NET Framework and .NET Core doesn't implement the latest version of the algorithm to count the number of graphemes (UAX-29).
-This means the count may be wrong in some cases.
-This is fixed in .NET 5, so in a few months everything should be fine!
-This is mostly the case with emojis, as in the following example:
+.NET Framework and .NET Core 3.1 (and older) do not implement the latest version of the grapheme-counting algorithm (UAX-29), which means the count can be incorrect in some cases.
+This was fixed in .NET 5, primarily for emojis, as shown in the following example:

 Console.WriteLine("👨👩👧👦".Length);